Check out our tips for how to save money on eating out if it's killing your budget or you'd just like to save as much money as possible.

 Lots of grocery stores have both refrigerated and hot meals.
 Some of our favorites are rotisserie chicken (our favorite is Sam's Club) or fried chicken and loaded baked potatoes, ready to bake pot pie, already formed burgers ready to cook with all the fixings, etc.

-Also look for deals straight from your favorite restaurants around holidays.
-They’ll often have special deals where you get a free $5 – 10 gift card when you buy a certain amount of gift cards otherwise.
+Also, look for deals straight from your favorite restaurants around holidays and other special occasions and holidays during the year.
+They'll often have special deals where you get a free $5 - 10 gift card when you buy a certain amount of gift cards otherwise.

 What are your tips for how to save money on eating out?